 In addition to the above, I keep an eye on tweets from a few more product people.

 Liking this post?
-Get the next in your inbox!
+Get the next one in your inbox!

 IH is a community of solo founders, side hustlers, and everyone in between.
 It is a group of the most motivated and selfless group of people who are creating powerful products everyday.
 I love IH for idea validation, meeting new people, learning growth strategies.